MEET THE PEOPLE BEHIND THE CREATIONS

-Maestra Viviana has been known as the living legend of Oaxaca, Mexico, featured in major books representing the master artisans of the region and exemplifying Zapotec culture.
-Her name has spread far and wide, taking Viviana across the globe to teach and demonstrate others her craft - from Japan to Europe to the United States.
+Maestra Viviana has been known as the living legend of Oaxaca, featured in major books representing the master artisans of the region and exemplifying Zapotec culture.
+Her name has spread far and wide, taking Viviana across the globe to teach her craft to others.

 While everyone has learned the intricacies of this craft, each family member masters a specific part of the creation process and has his or her own role.
-Today, Nelly has a young daughter named Milagrito, “Little Miracle”, who has just begun to learn the secrets of black pottery, passed on through the generations.
+Today, Nelly has a young daughter named Milagrito, “Little Miracle”, who has just begun to learn the secrets of black pottery from her mother.

 Natalia and Brian